zachwiseit/Configuring-Active-Directory-within-Azure-VMs/README.md

 <h2>High-Level Deployment Steps</h2>

-- Set up Domain Controller in Azure
+- Build a Domain Controller and Client Virtual Machines
-- Set up Client 1
 - Install Active Directory
+- Creating users with Powershell
+- Configuring a Group Policy
--
+- Enabling and Disabling Accounts

 <h2>Deployment and Configuration Steps</h2>
 1 First things first go to Azure and Log in.